-Your application was entered into our computer system at our Processian Cen rington, Kentucky, and has been sent to our Cincinnati office for initial review.
-Some application can be prove based on this review.
-If this is the case, you will receive a letter stating you re exempt on reder income tax.
+Your application was entered into our computer system at our Processian Cen r in the prove based on this review.
+If this is the case, you will receive a letter stating you re exe pt on eder income tax.

-If the initial review indicates that additional information or clonge are not less y, your application will be assigned to an Exempt Organization Society is assigned in the are received in the area of t
+If the initial review indicates that additional information or clonge are not less y, your application will be assigned to an Exempt Organization Society is assigned in the are received in the area.